goschtl/zope/megrok.chameleon/trunk/README.txt

 something like::

    Getting distribution for 'megrok.chameleon'.
-   Got megrok.chameleon 0.2.
+   Got megrok.chameleon 0.5.

 That's all.
-You can now start using Chameleon page templates in your Grok application!
+You can now start using Chameleon page templates in your Grok application.

 Usage